 Headed to the Dominican Republic, but not sure what to pack?
 I can help!
-Here is my best Santo Domingo Packing List for What to Wear in the Dominican Republic.
+Here is my ultimate Santo Domingo Packing List for What to Wear in the Dominican Republic.

 Pin Me For Later!

-This is a good general rule for ALL travels, actually, as I like to travel carry-on only a good 99% of the time.
+Packing for one week only is a good general rule for ALL travels, actually, as I like to travel carry-on only a good 99% of the time.
 Typically, even for a month-long trip, I will pack a full 7 or 8 days worth of clothes in my carry-on, and in addition wear a full outfit on the plane comprised of items I can use throughout the trip.
-Then I launder my clothes by hand at any hotel stop that is two nights or more.
-(A one-night stop often doesn’t allow time for clothes to hang-dry in time).

-So, back to the Dominica Republic.
+So, back to the Dominica Republic packing list.
 Exactly what items should you wear in the country?
 Below I will list everything I recommend for your Santo Domingo and Dominican Republic packing list.

 What to Wear in the Dominican Republic: A Santo Domingo Packing List

 - Two “beachy” tank tops – two tank tops for beach use that you don’t mind getting sandy or sweaty.
 Also good for any vacation workouts you might do.
-Some basics I recommend can be found here.
+Here are some basic tanks that I recommend.

 - Three “nicer” tank tops – Go as casual or as dressy as you like.
 These are for walking around the Colonial Zone or any other city or rural area you may be exploring.
 Also good for going out for dinners, etc.